Deirdre18/ecommerce-django-app/README.md

 ### **Features left out which could be implemented in future versions**

 - Search functionality could be expanded to include the first 3 characters of a product when users search.
-- A share on social media button could be added.
+- A share on social media button for individual products and a 'like' button could be added.
 - An incremental chart/user dashboard of votes (ascending and descending) could be implemented to show which features are most popular.
 - More products could be added and pagination used or 'more' button to view all products.